 Another important factor these two technologies can improve about banking industries is accessibility: from making AR-based notes and tutorials to explain banking operations, to even creating virtual banking branches when VR is more widespread.

 Machine learning is and will remain a valuable instrument for banking advancements

 Fintech companies already use machine learning to detect risks and fraud, which is a vital feature when you are working with hundreds of merchants.
 Thus, we have no doubts, that this technology will continue improving and prove useful to Fintechs and banks alike.

 Once again, the increase of data flow, prompted by 5G, will allow machine learning instruments to detect more suspicious actions and up their fraud protection game even more.

-And risk management is a big issue now.
+And risk management is a big issue now, as well as in the future of banks and PSPs.
 It is expected, that in 2027 the worldwide payment fraud losses will reach $40,6 billion, and last year was filled with fraud-related losses as well.
-Read more about the state of payments’ security and how merchants can protect themselves from chargebacks in our previous blog post.
+Read more about the security state of financial services and how merchants can protect themselves from chargebacks in our previous blog post.